 - 1. Learning objectives for an internship project will be initially agreed upon by a CSES internship committee, an employer (sponsor), and the student.
-A written pre-proposal is required to initiate the internship and must be approved by the committee prior to the conclusion of the spring semester if it is going to be a summer internship, and prior to each subsequent semester if it is going to be a fall or spring internship.
-An outline of what the pre-proposal should include and an example of a well-prepared pre-proposal are listed below.
+A written pre-proposal is required to initiate the internship and must be approved by the committee prior to the conclusion of the spring semester if it is a summer internship.
+An outline of what the pre-proposal should include and an example of a well-prepared pre-proposal are attached.
 Only after the pre-proposal has been approved by the committee will the student be enrolled in CSES 462V.
 If it is anticipated that the student will not complete all of the requirements prior to the end of a term (Spring/Fall/Summer), the student may postpone enrolling in the internship course until the following term. - 2.
+All students enrolling in the internship course for a given term will meet together as a group with one or more of the internship committee instructors prior to the term of enrollment to discuss the requirements of the internship and desired timeline for completing the various requirements of the internship. - 3.
 After the project is approved by the internship committee, the student will work directly with one instructor who is a member of the internship committee.
-The student must prepare and submit a full proposal to the instructor for review and approval by the internship committee.
+The student must submit a full proposal to the instructor within two to three weeks after beginning employment for review and approval by the internship committee.
 The student should work with the instructor to develop an appropriate format for the proposal, particularly if the academic component of the internship is something other than a mini-research project.
-An outline to follow for the proposal format is described below along with an example of a well-prepared proposal. - 3.
+An outline to follow for the proposal format is attached along with an example of a well-prepared proposal. - 4.
 Upon completion of the internship employment, the student must submit a final written report to the instructor.
 This report will be distributed to the internship committee for review and evaluation.
 The final report should follow a similar format as the internship proposal.
-An example of a well-prepared final report is included below. - 4.
-In addition to the final written report, the student will make an oral presentation which summarizes his/her internship to the CSES Colloquium class, CSES Seminar, the internship committee, or another appropriate audience to be decided upon by the committee and the student.
+An example of a well-prepared final report is attached.

+- 5. In addition to the final written report, the student will make an oral presentation which summarizes his/her internship to the CSES Colloquium class, CSES Seminar, the internship committee, or another appropriate audience to be decided upon by the committee and the student. - 6.
+The internship committee will evaluate the student's performance and determine the letter grade for the course based upon fulfillment of all requirements.
+The semester credit hours available for internship will be a minimum of 1 to a maximum of 3 hours.